 - Identify the benefits of giving performance-related feedback

-- Examine the psychological defense mechanisms at play when feedback is provided
+- Examine the psychological defence mechanisms at play when feedback is provided

 - Explore how to give and receive feedback and handle unexpected feedback

 - Practise how to deliver and respond to feedback

 - Create an outline for effectively giving feedback